wanderine/BayesianUncertaintyDiffusion/README.md

 ./download.sh
 ```

 for simplicity.
 Unzip all files, and for example pick 20 controls and 20 schizophrenics.
-Now preprocess the diffusion data, using eddy_correct or eddy in FSL, see preprocess.sh for an example with eddy_correct (which is much faster than eddy)
+Now preprocess the diffusion data, using eddy_correct or eddy in FSL, see preprocessall.sh for an example with eddy_correct (which is much faster than eddy)

 ```
 ./preprocessall.sh